 If you’d like to give these homemade pockets hand warmers as gifts, print off the gift tag printable below on a nice cardstock and either tie a tag onto each hand warmer, or place a hand warmer and tag into a clear plastic bag.
 I think anyone would appreciate such a practical and pretty gift, especially during these cold winter months!

-If you’d like to download a free printable with 4 of the fox gift cards, as well as the written instructions for making your own homemade pocket hand warmers, enter your email address below and I’ll send you one right away:
+If you’d like to download a free printable with 4 of the fox gift cards, as well as the written instructions for making your own homemade pocket hand warmers, enter your email address below and I’ll send you one right away.
+You’ll also be added to my mailing list:

 I hope you’ll have fun making these homemade pocket hand warmers with your kids…and that they’ll keep little (and big!) fingers a bit warmer this winter!